$10000 Life Insurance: Top 3 Companies & Rates (2024)

 Guaranteed Issue Whole Life Insurance

-Older individuals or those with serious health conditions who may not qualify for most life insurance policies because approval is guaranteed regardless of health status or pre-existing conditions.
+Older individuals or those with severe health conditions may not qualify for most life insurance policies because approval is guaranteed regardless of health status or pre-existing conditions.

 However, these policies typically come with higher premiums and lower coverage amounts and have a graded death benefit, meaning the full death benefit is not paid out if the policyholder dies of natural causes within the first two years of the policy.